tcurdt/docker-upstream/README.md

       -v /etc/nginx/upstream.d:/etc/nginx/upstream.d \
       -dt tcurdt/nginx

 And you are running another service you want to expose through `nginx`.
+Please not the label that

     docker run --name myapp \
       --label org.vafer.upstream=8000 \